BrunoFerreira95/BrunoFerreira95/README.md

 Also, work with control ID to access and handle with their SDK and documentation, so the application can create, upload photos, receive logs from the recognition face device.

+Automation of handle a lot of user to be register, set roles, before the user access the application.

 ###

 <img align="right" height="150" src="https://avatars.githubusercontent.com/u/47322135?v=4"  />